Real business-cycle theory: Business cycles

-We call large positive deviations (those above the 0 axis) peaks.
-We call relatively large negative deviations (those below the 0 axis) troughs.
-A series of positive deviations leading to peaks are booms and a series of negative deviations leading to troughs are recessions.
+We call large positive deviations (those above the zero axis) peaks.
+We call relatively large negative deviations (those below the zero axis) troughs.
+A series of positive deviations leading to peaks are booms, and a series of negative deviations leading to troughs are recessions.

-At a glance, the deviations just look like a string of waves bunched together—nothing about it appears consistent.
-To explain causes of such fluctuations may appear rather difficult given these irregularities.
-However, if we consider other macroeconomic variables, we will observe patterns in these irregularities.
-For example, consider Figure 4 which depicts fluctuations in output and consumption spending, i.e. what people buy and use at any given period.
+At a glance, the deviations look like a string of waves bunched together—nothing about it appears consistent.
+To explain the causes of such fluctuations may seem rather difficult, given these irregularities.
+However, considering other macroeconomic variables, we will observe patterns in these irregularities.
+For example, consider Figure 4, which depicts fluctuations in output and consumption spending, i.e., what people buy and use at any given period.
 Observe how the peaks and troughs align at almost the same places and how the upturns and downturns coincide.

 We might predict that other similar data may exhibit similar qualities.
 For example, (a) labor, hours worked (b) productivity, how effective firms use such capital or labor, (c) investment, amount of capital saved to help future endeavors, and (d) capital stock, value of machines, buildings and other equipment that help firms produce their goods.
 While Figure 5 shows a similar story for investment, the relationship with capital in Figure 6 departs from the story.
-We need a way to pin down a better story; one way is to look at some statistics.
+We need to pin down a better story; one way is to look at some statistics.